Loomis Dean: Life magazine

 In 1947, he joined the staff of Life, photographing celebrities including Elvis Presley, Lucille Ball, Noël Coward, Ernest Hemingway, and Liberace.
 He also shot pictures of royal weddings, popes, fashion shows, riots and wars.
 In 1956, while sailing to Paris aboard SS Île de France to take a job in the magazine's bureau there, Dean photographed the sinking and the rescue of passengers from the ocean liner SS Andrea Doria.

 In 1965, out of 400 contestants, Dean won the Papal Prize in the Vatican's Ecumenical Council Photographic Exhibition.
 The winning color photograph showed white-robed bishops bearing the pope's tiara marching in solemn procession through St. Peter's Square.
 It appeared in Life on November 2, 1962.

 After Life

 After Life magazine folded in 1972, he worked freelance for movie studios and news magazines.
-He also was an accomplished sailor and a collector of cameras.
+He was also an accomplished sailor and a collector of cameras.
 At any given time, he rarely had fewer than three cameras around his neck.